Life has changed.

 All I’m saying here is to follow your body’s cues — push yourself, but also be sure to pace yourself.

-I’m working on putting together a “Peloton Favorites” post with all of my favorite rides, instructors, and gear so keep an eye out for that followup post in a few months (will link here as it is posted)!
+I’m working on putting together a “Peloton Favorites” post with all of my favorite rides, instructors, and gear so keep an eye out for that followup post in a few months.

 Please let me know if you have any other Peloton-related questions in the Comments section.
 I’m a complete newbie to cycling, but I’m more than happy to share my opinion / experience with you!